vmarribas/VerMFi/README.md

 # VerMFi
 ## Verification tool for Masked implementations and Fault injection

-This tool allows you to verify if the Threshold Implementation of your algorithm fulfill the conditions of TI to be secure, i.e. Correctness, Non-completeness and Uniformity.
-Correctness can be tested trivially with a calculator, so this property check is not implemented.
-For the moment the application verifies the Non-completeness property.

-The tool will synthesize your design and then analyze the netlist produced.
-You need to be able to "source" your Design Compiler to use the tool.
+This tool allows you to perform Side-Channel and Fault Analysis evaluations.
+The first part, VerMI, verifies whether your algorithm fulfills  the Threshold Implementation properties, i.e. Non-completeness and Uniformity.
+The second part of the tool performs fault simulation to evaluate the resistance of your design against faults.
+The tool supports random or crafted fault injections with extreme flexibility, allowing it to operate in multiple different fault models.

 ## Requirements